goinvo/HealthDataManager/demo/README.md

 <img src="images/ui-proto.png" alt="app interface" width="340" height="540" border="10" />
  <img src="images/hgraph_react.png" alt="hgraph demo" width="500" height="430" border="10" />

+A compatable Alexa skill is also being developed.
+The files necessary for building the skills app can be found in the Alexa folder.
+Once a skill has been developed, we will link to it here.

 ## How to Use
 Download or clone the demo folder.
 In your terminal, run ```npm install ``` or ```yarn add``` in the hgraph directory.
 Then run ```npm start``` or ```yarn start```.